World Chess Championship 1963: Allegations of collusion

-What makes this tournament famous and often-discussed is the allegations of Soviet collusion.
-The three top finishers (Petrosian, Geller and Keres) drew all twelve of their games against each other, in an average of only 19 moves.

 Soon after the tournament, Fischer publicly alleged that the Soviets had colluded to prevent any non-Soviet – specifically him – from winning.
-His allegations were twofold: first, that Petrosian, Geller and Keres had pre-arranged to draw all their games; and second, that Korchnoi had been part of the drawing pact in the first half of the tournament, and been instructed to lose some games to them in the second half.
+His allegations were twofold: first, that Petrosian, Geller and Keres had pre-arranged to draw all their games (all twelve games between these players were drawn, in an average of 19 moves); and second, that Korchnoi had been part of the drawing pact in the first half of the tournament, and been instructed to lose some games to them in the second half.
 (In the first two cycles Korchnoi drew all his games with Petrosian, Geller and Keres; in the third cycle he lost to all of them; and in the final cycle he lost to Petrosian but drew with Keres and Geller).

-The first allegation, of the drawing pact, is generally assumed to be correct.
-All of the three players involved have since died, but Yuri Averbakh, who was head of the Soviet team, confirmed it in a 2002 interview.
-He offered the rationale that Keres was the oldest competitor and wanted to conserve energy, and that Petrosian and Geller were good friends with a history of drawing with each other.
+The first allegation, of the drawing pact, is widely assumed to be correct.
+Yuri Averbakh, who was head of the Soviet team, said in a 2002 interview that it was in their interests to draw for reasons not related to Fischer.
+He said Keres was the oldest competitor and wanted to conserve energy, and that Petrosian and Geller were good friends with a history of drawing with each other.

-The second allegation, of Korchnoi throwing games, is more doubtful.
+The second allegation, of Korchnoi throwing games, is not widely accepted.
 Korchnoi defected from the USSR in 1976, and never alleged he was forced to throw games.
 Dominic Lawson calls the allegation "preposterous", noting that the main beneficiary of Korchnoi's losses was Petrosian, whom Korchnoi detested.
-Korchnoi also confirmed the drawing pact allegation:
+Korchnoi supports the allegation of a drawing pact:

 "This was perhaps the only time when the Soviet authorities did not intervene to determine any competition among the Soviets.
 On this occasion it was Petrosian personally who set up this controversy and he was helped by his friend, Geller.
 Keres was a wise man, but he was not cunning, he took the bait, while he could have refrained.
 The three players had privately agreed that they would draw all their games with each other.
 Tal and I were not included in this scheme.
 But in the end they colluded against Keres."

 There are also allegations that, in the ultimately decisive Benko-Keres game in the penultimate round (which Benko won), Petrosian and Geller conspired against Keres by offering to help Benko.
 Benko wrote that Petrosian and Geller offered to help analyze the adjourned position, but that he refused the offer.